vitaliiznak/experimentatium-react-todo-render-count-and-optimization/README.md

 This project was created as a quick programming exercise to demonstrate React optimization techniques in a practical context.
 It's meant to be educational and fun, showing how to build a performant React application with minimal re-renders.

+The application serves as an interactive learning tool where developers can:
+- Observe real-time render counts for each component
+- Understand the impact of React's memoization techniques
+- Learn practical implementation of React performance patterns

 Feel free to use this as a reference for implementing performance optimizations in your own React applications!

 ## Getting Started